BlockSigner/cove/site/content/english/sav-fsa.md

 {{< picture image8 414 >}}

 {{% content %}}
-# Sign now legally valid electronically
+# Sign now, legally valid electronically
 Learn more about the offer.

 {{< button